 The arrival of the railway meant that over the next 50 years the new resort of Folkestone grew rapidly and by Edwardian times it had established itself as one of England’s most fashionable coastal towns.

-Since 2014 Folkestone Harbour Arm has been re-imagined and repurposed as a place where people come to promenade, enjoying magnificent views, a wide choice of good food and drink, live music, cultural events and entertainment.
+Since 2014 Folkestone Harbour Arm has been re-imagined and repurposed as a place where people come to promenade, enjoying magnificent views, a wide choice of good food and drink, live music, arts events and other entertainment.

 Prior to the closure of ferry services in 2000, the harbour, its buildings and structures had been poorly maintained, and much of the infrastructure had deteriorated to the point where it was unsafe.
-Similarly, the railway station and branch line fell into disuse and were declared closed in 2014.
+Similarly, the railway station and branch line fell into disuse and were officially closed by the Department for Transport in 2014.

-Under new ownership, plans were considered to bring new purpose and vision for the harbour and seafront, most of which had been abandoned and left derelict.
-Following extensive public consultation and years of planning, permission was secured in early 2015 by Folkestone Harbour & Seafront Development Company (FH&SDC) for a mixed-use development that includes new homes and some commercial units.
+Under new ownership, plans were considered to bring new purpose and vision for the harbour and seafront, which had been neglected for years and had become derelict.
+Following extensive public consultation and years of planning, permission was secured in early 2015 by Folkestone Harbour & Seafront Development Company (FH&SDC) for mixed-use residential and commercial development.

-Some commercial outlets have been introduced already as part of the repair and renovation of the Harbour Arm, carried out under the stewardship of FHSDC.
-The objective has been to respect and reflect the port’s heritage by commissioning painstaking restoration of stone, iron and woodwork, some of it dating back more than a century.
-The approach was not just to correct the damage caused by many decades of neglect and persistent battering from storms, but to do so by using authentic materials that would respect the history of Folkestone Harbour and celebrated the town’s connection with the sea, whilst providing an attractive new recreational location for people to enjoy.
+Over a dozen small retail and food and drink outlets have been introduced as part of the imaginative renovation of the Harbour Arm, carried out under the stewardship of FHSDC.
+The objective has been to respect and reflect the port’s heritage by commissioning painstaking restoration of stone, iron and woodwork, much of it dating back over a century.
+The work has been carried out using an approach that puts right the damage caused by many decades of neglect and persistent battering from storms whilst using materials that respect and interpret the history of Folkestone Harbour.